nkoterba/material-design-iconsets/README.md

 These icon sets may be used with the [Angular Material Design](https://material.angularjs.org/#/) project.

+ For a quick way to see which icons are available and which set they belong to, I highly recommend using [klarsys' demo](https://klarsys.github.io/angular-material-icons/) as a reference.

 In particular, they are in the required format to use with Angular Material Design's [$mdIconProvider]